 In the classroom, our support enhances learning opportunities for cadets across all disciplines.
 In particular, the Coast Guard Foundation is supporting the Academy’s development of a new Cyber Systems major that will establish the Academy as a Center of Academic Excellence in Cyber Defense Education and build core competencies in cyber issues for all cadets.

-Each year, first class cadets complete their capstone projects, that are a culmination of their four-year undergraduate academic experience.
-These projects are Coast Guard-focused and require hands-on research component, often requiring travel to complete.
+Each year, first-class cadets complete their capstone projects, which are a culmination of their four-year undergraduate academic experience.
+These projects are Coast Guard-focused and require hands-on research components, often requiring travel to complete.
 With our support, the quality and benefit of the projects, and the overall learning experiences are stronger and more valuable to cadets and the Coast Guard as a whole.

 Margin of Excellence and Cadet Experiences